kubernetes/cloud-provider-openstack/docs/using-manila-csi-plugin.md

 Optionally, a custom certificate may be sourced via `os-certAuthorityPath` (path to a PEM file inside the plugin container).
 By default, the usual TLS verification is performed.
 To override this behavior and accept insecure certificates, set `os-TLSInsecure` to `true` (defaults to `false`).

+For a client TLS authentication use both `os-clientCertPath` and `os-clientKeyPath` (paths to TLS keypair PEM files inside the plugin container).

 ### Topology-aware dynamic provisioning

 Topology-aware dynamic provisioning makes it possible to reliably provision and use shares that are _not_ equally accessible from all compute nodes due to storage topology constraints.